 A critical alert (red circle) shows that the critical threshold of a condition has been reached or exceeded.

-You can view more detailed information on alerts by selecting an alert from the sidebar, clicking the Go to Alerts link at the bottom of the sidebar or by selecting Alerts from the top of the Director page.
+You can view more detailed information on alerts by selecting an alert from the sidebar, clicking the Go to Alerts link at the bottom of the sidebar or by selecting Alerts from the top of the Monitor page.

 In the Alerts view, you can filter and export alerts.
 For example, Failed Server OS machines for a specific Delivery Group over the last month, or all alerts for a specific user.
 For more information, see Export reports.